Gen2Acho/Sea-Sharp/README.md

 # Sea-Sharp
 C# code from my Uni days.

-his is the author, Mehdi Acho, male, 19yrs Cameroonian studying BSc Computer Science & Software Engineering.
+This is the author, Mehdi Acho, male, 19yrs Cameroonian studying BSc Computer Science & Software Engineering.

 hoping to work at google or microsoft or samsung OR SAMSUNG!!!.